9 Steps to Change Your Life In 90 Days

 With my coaching, I’ll help you identify and eliminate the low-value habits that keep you from living an extraordinary life.

-For more information on my coaching package, visit my coaching page.
+For more information, please visit my coaching page.

 Julia C, New Hampshire

-I learned and grew so much in the 6 weeks of his program: I got a promotion at work, launched my Coach site, started to write and share my writing, had weekly breakthroughs with my own clients, even lost weight and started to love and crave exercise!
+I learned and grew so much in his program: I got a promotion at work, launched my Coach site, started to write and share my writing, had weekly breakthroughs with my own clients, even lost weight and started to love and crave exercise!
 Above all, I got a confidence in myself, my work and my worth that I never had before.

 I’m happy to call Dan a friend now and I can’t wait to see what the future holds for my new and improved me, and for my Coaching business.
 Thank you, Dan! “